trinodb/trino.io/_posts/2023-09-14-trino-summit-2023-announcement.md

 <!--more-->

 We are pleased to announce the upcoming Trino Summit 2023.
-The summit is scheduled as a virtual event on the 13th and 14th of December 2023, and attendance is free!
+The summit is scheduled as a virtual event on the **13th and 14th of December 2023**, and attendance is free!

 If you'd like to share your knowledge and information about Trino usage and give a talk at this year's Trino Summit, we're putting out a call for speakers.
-We are accepting submissions from now until the 22nd of October, but we recommend submitting as soon as possible, because we expect slots to fill up fast.
+We are accepting submissions from now until the **12th of November**, but we recommend submitting as soon as possible, because we expect slots to fill up fast.

 We're looking for intermediate to advanced-level talks on a variety of themes.
 If you have an interesting story about how you leverage Trino in your data